Live Music for Wedding Ceremonies in Phoenix

 - You’ve Got a Friend in Me from Toy Story

-Working with your officiant to plan your ceremony, you can let us know if any other parts of the ceremony will be suited for music.
+Working with your officiant to plan your ceremony, you can determine if any other parts of the ceremony will be suited for music.
 Most commonly, we play a short, lyrical piece during the lighting of a unity candle or during the sand ceremony.

-If you’re having a traditional wedding ceremony, we can play Mendelssohn’s “Wedding March” once you are pronounced man and wife.
+If you’re having a traditional wedding ceremony, we can play a spirited version of Mendelssohn’s “Wedding March” once you are pronounced man and wife.
 A contemporary pop song can also work wonderfully for a recessional, if you’re looking for something non-traditional.

 For Insider Tips on Selecting Your Wedding Ceremony Music, click here.